Dotori-muk: History

-During the first of the Japanese invasions of Korea in the Joseon dynasty, King Seonjo took refuge in the north.
+During the first of the Japanese invasions of Joseon, King Seonjo took refuge in the north.
 Food shortages due to the invasion made it difficult for the villagers to find something to serve the king and his entourage, so they hurriedly made them dotori-muk.
 Later, even after returning to the palace, King Seonjo often ate dotori-muk as a sign that he would not forget the hardships of the war.